Will robots take our jobs?

 Ever since the industrial revolution, people have worried that machines would take over the jobs done by humans.
 During the industrial revolution the Luddites famously smashed the steam-driven looms, afraid that hand weavers would be put out of work.
 But as steam power gradually replaced muscle power, humans simply moved to jobs that required brain rather than brawn, and job growth has almost kept pace with the increasing population so far.
 Why would that not continue to be so?
 Because now computers are approaching human levels of intelligence, and they are likely to become smarter than us with just a few decades.
 Once machines, computers and robots have taken over the 'brainy' jobs as well as the 'brawny' jobs, what will be left for humans?
 Not much, so my answer is clear: 'Yes, in developed countries, computers and robots will soon take over most of our existing jobs!'
 Robots and computers are getting good at jobs like building cars, writing articles, translating, carrying out surgical operations -- jobs that once required a human.
 It's amazing that this issue is not getting more attention.
 Are most people just sticking their heads in the sand?
 I think so.
 But why listen to my opinion when much-better qualified people are debating this?

 Well-informed specialists tell us that perhaps as many as 80% of the jobs in the service sector (the dominant sector in western countries) will be taken over by computers and robots within a few decades.
 Click HERE to find our how likely it is that YOUR job will be automated within the next 20 years.
-Click HERE for a June 2017 article 'How long will it take for your job to be automated?'
-Click HERE to find out how to robot-proof your career.
+Click HERE for an article 'How long will it take for your job to be automated?'
+Click HERE or HERE to find out how to robot-proof your career.